UglyToad/PragmaticSegmenterNet/README.md

 ## Credit ##

 This project wouldn't be possible without the work done by [Pragmatic Segmenter](https://github.com/diasks2/pragmatic_segmenter) team.
-Any bugs in the code are entirely my fault.